Gender

 The apple is a girl(?!)

 Not sure what gender something is?
-Look at the the
+Look at the the!
+If a word uses el, it’s masculine.
+If it uses la, it’s feminine.

 I think, therefore…